 - 3.1.
-As required by Section 72 of Anti-Social Behaviour, Crime and Policing Act 2014 Act, the council has contacted the following to notify them of the intention to renew the PSPO and that it is open to public consultation. - Chief Officer of Police - Local Policing Body - Police Crime Commissioner - Community representatives (e.g. Town & Parish Councils) and owners/occupiers of land covered within the Order. - 3.2 A six-week consultation commenced on 24 March 2022 and ends on 5 May 2022.

-3.3 At the end of the consultation period, the comments will be summarised for review and the final version of the PSPO prepared for approval by the Cabinet Member for Communities.
+Under Section 72 of 2014 act, before introducing a PSPO, the council is required to carry out a consultation with the - Chief Officer of Police - Local Policing Body - Police Crime Commissioner - Community representatives (e.g. Town & Parish Councils) and owners/occupiers of land covered within the Order. - 3.2 The 2014 act does not set a required consultation period.
+A six-week consultation is proposed commencing 24 March 2022 and running to the 5 May 2022. - 3.3 The consultation will be publicised through the council's website, social media as well to the statutory consultees listed above who will be directly contacted.
+In addition, the council will publish a notice of its intention to renew the PSPO in a local newspaper, which covers the whole district. - 3.4 During the consultation period, the ASB PSPO will be reported to the Overview & Scrutiny Committee to give the committee the opportunity to contribute directly into the consultation. - 3.5 At the end of the consultation period, the comments will be summarised for review, any further amendments made and the final version of the PSPO prepared for approval by the Portfolio Holder to be enacted.

-4. Next Steps
+4. NEXT STEPS